cosmos/cosmos-sdk/x/slashing/spec/03_messages.md

 If the validator has enough stake to be in the top `n = MaximumBondedValidators`, it will be automatically rebonded, and all delegators still delegated to the validator will be rebonded and begin to again collect provisions and rewards.

+## Slash and Jail Actions

+Jail action is automatically executed at the end of current block.
+Slash action is queued and executed at the end of current epoch.

+Currently validator set update is only done on staking module's endblocker and slashing/evidence module Endblockers are being executed before staking module.

+No changes were made on `evidence` module since it's related to `Jail` which requires instant action.